ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Demo - Maroon in Trouble.rst

 default.
 The ``z`` property is set to 1500 to ensure that the menu is displayed in front of all other items when it is visible.

-We use a `MouseArea </sdk/apps/qml/QtQuick/MouseArea/>`__ type to open or close the menu when players tap on the canvas:
+We use a :ref:`MouseArea <sdk_qtquick_mousearea>` type to open or close the menu when players tap on the canvas:

 .. code:: qml